Table of Contents

-In addition, it also determines the rate in which the disease spreads over a locality, the distribution pattern and the locations over where the disease spreads predominantly.
-All these in turn again help in determining the unexplored causal elements.
+In addition, it also determines the rate at which the disease spreads over a locality, the distribution pattern, and the locations over which the disease spreads predominantly.
+All these in turn, again help in determining the unexplored causal elements.

-All the above-mentioned features of epidemiology and biostatistics is carried out by taking into consideration the pattern and details of the disease and then based on these observations reaching to a conclusion.
+All the above-mentioned features of epidemiology and biostatistics are carried out by taking into consideration the pattern and the details of the disease and then based on these observations reaching a conclusion.

 The sampling and experimentations are also taken into account.
-The experimentations, in turn, involve a diverse array of function like data collection, to analyze the collected data and based on the conclusion, hypothesizing the theories behind the disease.
+The experimentations, in turn, involve a diverse array of functions like data collection to analyze the collected data and based on the conclusions, hypothesizing the theories behind the disease.

-Bias is an inclination of a person to hold or present a perspective (which in real life may be true or false) .
-It is someone’s natural tendency to act or feel in a particular way based on the inclination.
+A bias is an inclination of a person to hold or present a perspective (which in real life may be true or false).
+It is someone’s natural tendency to act or feel in a particular way based on their inclination.

 When we use bias in the field of statistics, it refers to an error.
 Statistical error is the error that one cannot correct by repeating the process again and again, but by taking the average of the results.

 The aim of our experiment is to determine the area of a mall.
-The actual area of the mall is around 150 yards.
+The actual area of the mall is approx. 150 yards.
 Now let us repeat the experiment and consider the area of the mall.
 The aim is to see how much it varies from the actual area?
-If you have a random survey and ask people “what is the area of that mall?”, the answer remains “140 yards” from anyone answering the survey, which indicates that the answer will always have an error of 10 yards, and if we squared, the answer is always 100 (never considering the units squared errors).
+If you have a random survey and ask people “what is the area of that mall?”, the answer remains “140 yards” from anyone answering the survey, which indicates that the answer will always have an error of 10 yards, and if we squared, the answer is always 100 (never considering the squared errors of the units).